-Year 3 Forces and magnets Year 5 Unbalanced forces To know some examples of contact and non-contact forces.
+Year 3 Forces and magnets Year 5 Unbalanced forces erstanding Key facts To know some examples of contact and non-contact forces.
 To know that some forces are a result of contact between two surfaces, but some forces can act at a distance (e.g. magnetism).
-To know that gravity is a non-contact force that pulls objects together.
-To know that air resistance and water resistance are both types of friction. understanding Key facts To know the North and South poles of a magnet.
+To know the North and South poles of a magnet.
 To know some examples of magnetic materials, including iron and nickel, and how they react to a magnet and each other.
 To know some different examples of magnets, including bar, horseshoe, button and ring, To know some uses of magnets.
-Scientific knowledge and und Forces in motion To know that friction is a contact force that acts between two surfaces to slow an object down.
+To know that gravity is a non-contact force that pulls objects together.
+To know that air resistance and water resistance are both types of friction.
+Scientific knowledge and understanding Forces in motion To know that friction is a contact force that acts between two surfaces to slow an object down.
 To know that magnetism is a non-contact force that affects objects containing magnetic metal.
 To understand that the opposite poles of a magnet attract one another and like poles repel one another.
 To know that unsupported objects fall towards the Earth because of gravity.
 To know that friction, air resistance and water resistance act in the opposite direction to a moving object.
 To know that when forces are imbalanced, the speed, shape or direction of an object changes.
 To know that when forces are balanced the speed, shape or direction of an object stays the same.
 To know that some mechanisms including levers, pulleys and gears allow a smaller force to have a greater effect.
 Sc Factors affecting forces To know that rougher surfaces have more friction between them than smoother surfaces.
 To understand that the strength of different magnets may vary.
 To know that rougher surfaces have more friction between them than smoother surfaces and how that may affect movement.
 To know that the larger the surface area of an object the greater the air or water resistance it creates.